NostalGeek19/IsoFED/README.md

 # Isometric Game Engine
 ![World preview](screenshots/IsoFED.png)

-A procedurally generated isometric (with legacy top-down) world engine built on **Python + Pygame + NumPy**.
+A procedurally generated isometric (with legacy top-down) game engine built on **Python + Pygame + NumPy**.
 Chunk-streamed terrain, a biome-aware weather system with smooth crossfades, a real day/night cycle that drives dynamic terrain shading, placeable lamps, and a layered ambient/weather soundscape — all built as independent, drop-in modules around a single core renderer.

 No external art or audio assets are required to run the project: terrain is colored procedurally, and every sound effect is synthesized at startup with NumPy.
 Point the sound system at your own `.wav` / `.mp3` / `.ogg` files to replace the biome ambience with real recordings whenever you're ready.